ucsb-cs56/ucsb-cs56.github.io/_topics/csil_disk_quota.md

 # Number Of Files Problems (too many files)

-Now if you are being limited by number of files, you can run the command:
+Now if you are being limited by number of files, you can run the command `countfiles` from Phill Conrad's `bin` directory as follows:

 ```
-[goodman@booboo ~]$ /usr/local/bin/countfiles
+[goodman@booboo ~]$ /cs/faculty/pconrad/bin/countfiles

 Searching: current directory (this might take a few minutes)...